benjamindkilleen/lsda/docs/rcc_guide.md

 chmod +x midway
 nano midway
 ```
-and use the text editor `nano` (or your favorite text editor) to replace
+and use `nano` (or your favorite text editor) to replace
 `<CNetID>` with your CNetID and `YOUR_PASSWORD` with your password.
 You may also
 want to change `1` to your preferred 2FA method.
 Afterward, you can log in to
-`midway` and start a jupyter notebook simply by running
+Midway and start a jupyter notebook simply by running
 ```
 midway
 ```